anuvindvasp/E-COMMERCE_PRODUCT_ANALYSIS-/README.md

 WORK FLOW

 Web Scraping ⛓️‍💥
+* Extracted fields: Product Name, Price, Rating, Number of Reviews

 Data Cleaning 🧹
+* Handled missing or null values by removing them
+* Converted data types for consistency
+* Applied normalization and standardization techniques to prepare data for clustering

 Data Storage 📥
+* Created a SQLite database engine
+* Data frame stored in the database

+Exploratory Data Analysis (EDA) 📊
+* Created visualizations to explore the distribution of product prices and ratings
+* Conducted analysis to identify patterns and correlations between price and customer ratings

 Unsupervised Learning ⚒️
+* Used Clustering (KMeans) to group similar products
+* Applied the Elbow Method to determine the optimal number of clusters (k) for effective segmentation

 Supervised Learning 🔩
+* model is trained on a labeled dataset
+* Algorithm used:
+  ○ Logistic Regression
+  ○ Decision Trees
+  ○ Random Forest
+  ○ Support Vector Machines (SVM)
+  ○ K-Nearest Neighbors (KNN)

 Hyperparameter Tuning ⚙️
+* demonstrated Random Search